What does it mean to major in Southern Studies?

 McMillin spent time in Scotland learning about the emerging marine renewable industry with a particular focus on wave and tidal energy.
 His thesis focused on the community and environmental impacts of wave and tidal energy development.
 After an honors course on the lower Mississippi River system, he pursued a Master’s in Marine Affairs at the University of Washington College of the Environment.

 McMillin then accepted the John A. Knauss Marine Policy Fellowship in Washington, D.C., where he joined Senator Wicker’s staff to promote Mississippi ocean policy.
-After a year of working on policies related to fisheries, unmanned maritime systems, and water infrastructure, he was promoted to Legislative Assistant with a portfolio including the Commerce Committee’s Oceans, Atmosphere, Fisheries and Coast Guard subcommittee and the Environment & Public Works subcommittees on Clean Air and Nuclear Safety; Superfund, Waste Management and Regulatory Oversight; and Fisheries, Water, and Wildlife.
-In addition, Neal covers issues related to the Department of Interior.
+After a year of working on policies related to fisheries, unmanned maritime systems, and water infrastructure, he was promoted to Legislative Assistant with a portfolio that included many environmental issues.
+In addition, he covered issues related to the Department of Interior.
 “Sen. Wicker’s focus on catalyzing National Park Service support in preserving key civil rights sites is exciting and rewarding for me as a Southern Studies major.”
-Neal’s longer term plan is to return to the South as a leader in environmental policy.
+Neal’s longer term plan was to return to the South as a leader in environmental policy.
+He is achieving that goal as Director of Federal Affairs for Louisiana Governor John Bel Edwards’ Office of Coastal Activities.

 Why Southern Studies at UM?
 “Southern Studies majors explore the South, and America as a whole, from many different angles.
 The wide range of classes are meaningful and intriguing.
 You can sample diverse disciplines and craft a personalized path forward.
 The faculty gave me the freedom to explore and design a thesis that was impactful to my future.
 My thesis on the Scottish marine renewables industry set me apart from my colleagues and led me to a marine focus in my policy degree.
 This experience prepared me to lead Senator Wicker’s environmental policy with a local and international perspective.”